ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-build-network.md

 To create the CA that will issue certificates for your first organization, perform the following steps in your console:

 1. Navigate to the **Nodes** tab on the left and click **Add Certificate Authority**.
 The side panels will allow you to customize the CA that you want to create and the organization that this CA will issue keys for.
-2. In this tutorial, we're creating nodes, so make sure the option to **Create a Certificate Authority** is selected.
+2. In this tutorial, we're creating nodes, as opposed to importing them, so make sure the option to **Create a Certificate Authority** is selected.
 Then click **Next**.
 3. Use the side panel to give your CA a **display name**.
 Our recommended value for this CA is `Org1 CA`.
 Then give your CA admin credentials by specifying a **CA administrator enroll ID** of `admin` and a secret of `adminpw`.
 Again, these are **recommended values**.
 4. The **Advanced deployment options** can be safely ignored for purposes of this tutorial.
 For more information about these options, see the links below.
    * [Database and replica sets](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-build-ha-ca#ibp-console-build-ha-ca-create) (Creating an HA CA)